David Kewley: Death

 Dawsey Kewley contracted pleurisy in February 1904.
-He was initially looked after at home, but was transferred to Noble's Hospital, Douglas, on Wednesday 23 March and died in the early hours of Friday 25 March.
-His cause of death was given as pneumonia, which may well have been attributed to his numerous immersions in icy-cold water.
+He was initially cared for at home, but was transferred to Noble's Hospital, Douglas, on 23 March and died two days later.
+His cause of death was given as pneumonia, which may have been attributed to his immersions in icy-cold water.

 The grave of David 'Dawsey' Kewley, Braddan Cemetery, Isle of Man.

 Funeral

-The funeral of Dawsey Kewley took place on the afternoon of Sunday 27 March 1904.
-It was an occasion of a demonstration of popular respect for a brave seaman, who had done so much for others in his lifetime.
-Led by members of the Order of Foresters (Star of Mona), of which Dawsey was a member, and the Douglas Town Band, the cortege left his home at 1, Shaw's Brow, followed by a very large crowd to St Matthew's Church, Douglas, where Dawsey had for many years been one of the foremost members of the congregation.
+Dawsey Kewley's funeral occurred on the afternoon of 27 March 1904.
+It was led by members of the Order of Foresters (Star of Mona), of which Dawsey was a member, and the Douglas Town Band.
+The procession left his home and travelled to St Matthew's Church, followed by a crowd.
 The service was conducted by the Reverend T.A.
-Taggart, to whom Dawsey was known personally.
-Those attending Dawsey's funeral included a large representation of the Isle of Man Steam Packet Company led by Dalrymple Maitland and William Hutchinson as well as the Mayor of Douglas, members of the Lifeboat Committee, the Douglas Swimming Club and the Victoria Swimming Club.
-Following the service Dawsey's body was taken for interment at Braddan Parish Cemetery.
-Reports of the funeral state that the crowd of mourners stretched from the cemetery all the way back to the Quarterbridge.
+Taggart, who Dawsey had known personally.
+Attendees of the funeral included many from the Isle of Man Steam Packet Company, led by Dalrymple Maitland and William Hutchinson, as well as the Mayor of Douglas, members of the Lifeboat Committee, the Douglas Swimming Club and the Victoria Swimming Club.
+Following the service, Dawsey's body was buried at the Braddan Parish cemetery.
+Reports of the funeral state that the crowd of mourners stretched from the cemetery to the Quarterbridge.

-Dawsey's death was followed by that of his daughter, Frances Kewley, who died less than two months after him and was in turn interred with her father.
-Dawsey had been pre-deceased by two of his children: a son, David, and another daughter, Mary, both of whom had died in infancy.
+Dawsey's son, David, and daughter, Mary, died in infancy.
+Another one of Dawsey's daughters, Frances Kewley, died less than two months after Dawsey and was buried with him.
 Dawsey was survived by his wife and another son.

-The headstone on Dawsey's grave is that of Manx Runic Cross from a design by Manx artist Archibald Knox; the work being carried out by Thomas Quayle & Sons, Douglas, Isle of Man.
+The headstone on Dawsey's grave is a Manx runic cross, designed by Manx artist Archibald Knox; the headstone was made by Thomas Quayle & Sons, Douglas, Isle of Man.

 Monument to the heroism of Dawsey Kewley, Douglas, Isle of Man.